liuyongye/PUER_replications/README.md

 ### 1.4 Run the Codes in Order

-After the above preparations, one can execute the following `do-files` in order in the folder `dofiles` to replicate all the tables and gures in our paper.
-Table 1 provides detailed infomation on how to replicate our results.
+After the above preparations, one can execute the following `do-files` in order in the folder `dofiles` to replicate all the tables and figures in our paper.
+Table 1 provides detailed information on how to replicate our results.
 You can run the `0_master.do` to replicate our results directly.